 Contact ComplyAssistant for HIPAA Compliance Software

-To learn more visit our IT or compliance consulting page, healthcare compliance software page, or HIPAA compliance software page.
+To learn more visit our healthcare cybersecurity services page, healthcare compliance software page, or HIPAA compliance software page.
 ComplyAssistant is well versed in HIPAA and HITECH compliance, so your organization can get the help it needs.

 Gerry Blass is the President & CEO of ComplyAssistant.
 Gerry has over 35 years of experience in healthcare IT and compliance.
 ComplyAssistant provides IT and compliance consulting services and software, also called ComplyAssistant.
 The software is a compliance management cloud portal that provides guidance, organization, collaboration alerts, and notifications for more effective management and documentation of healthcare compliance activities.